krissvv/react-better-html/documentation/docs/types/icon-config.md

 ## Usage

 These types are used to configure the icons in the library.
-You can provide a custom icons or override the predefined ones by passing an object to the `value` prop of the `<BetterHtmlProvider>` component.
+You can provide a custom icons or override the predefined ones by passing an object to the `config` prop of the `<BetterHtmlProvider>` component.
 Check out the [Configuration](../getting-started/configuration#icons-configuration) page for more details.